Below are resources for an ongoing recovery process to build our lives after traumatic brain injury.

 After sustaining a brain injury, our lives change forever.
-Among these changes are the way in which we relate to other people, ourselves and the world around us.
+Among these changes is the way that we relate to other people and ourselves.

 Over the course of the past 51 years, living with the impact of a traumatic brain injury and an invisible disability, I have learned valuable lessons.